-Patrizi’s – Authentic Italian on the Go
+Patrizi’s Restaurant – Authentic Italian Food Truck In Austin

-Symbiosis in Outdoor Dining
+Patrizi’s Symbiosis in Outdoor Dining

 Planted in a lot off Manor Road in the shadow of the Vortex Theatre, Patrizi’s raises the bar for outdoor seating.
 Guests can enjoy a spacious side patio and generous placement of covered stage front seating.
 The lot hosts live music and events, entertaining hungry guests as they wait for their food.
 Particularly of note is the existence of two trucks, one dedicated entirely to the pulling of fresh pasta daily.
-This lends the entire operation a much more settled and cozier atmosphere, blurring the lines between food truck and full-fledged outdoor restaurant.
+This lends the entire operation a much more settled and cozier atmosphere, blurring the lines between a food truck and a full-fledged outdoor restaurant.

 The setup of the “outdoor restaurant” approach places Patrizi’s at the center of its own little multi-business ecosystem.
 Hungry guests exiting the Vortex Theatre can enjoy live events and a romantic, authentic Italian dinner at the nearby Patrizi’s.
 Visitors to the truck can enjoy a theatre production after eating a pile of pasta.
 Both the restaurant and theatre share a common symbiotic relationship with the Butterfly Bar, which provides full drink service for the establishments.
 An intuitive QR code system allows for tableside ordering and delivery of all your beverages.

 Walking up to the gate, any concerns I may have had regarding COVID precautions were eased.
 A hostess immediately greeted me, checking temperatures and pointing to socially distanced seating.
 Framed local artwork lavishly decorated the truck itself.
 New pictures are being uploaded to the site and rotated throughout the year.
-The stage was also occupied by a weekly trivia event, and many guests were enjoying the all-night “Texas Two-Step” special: A Lone Star beer and shot of Whiskey for $5.
+The stage was also occupied by a weekly trivia event, and many guests were enjoying the all-night “Texas Two-Step” special: A Lone Star beer and a shot of whiskey for $5.
 A sign written in chalk showcased drink specials and let me know that Happy Hour was from 5 – 7.

 An employee saw me standing in line and immediately came to answer any questions I had about the menu.
 They informed me of the second truck on-site, and that Patrizi’s sources their vegetables and dairy from local farms.
 The substitution of certain ingredients in dishes in conjunction with Texas seasonality was interesting to me (the use of arugula/basil mix vs. straight basil to make pesto, and the use of Texas pumpkin seeds instead of pine nuts), providing a unique twist to more classic Italian dishes.
 You can choose to have any pasta dish on the menu served by itself or in a smaller portion with a side salad.
 After ordering, my waiter showed me to a sanitized table at the large, covered patio and given a number.

-Authentic Texas-Italian Food
+Authentic Austin’s Italian Food

 The menu has retained many of the original restaurant’s items, but seasonal dishes come and go throughout the year.
 Pasta entrees are available year-round, from more traditional Italian options like the Cacio e Pepe or Pomodoro to Patrizi’s own Red Sauce or The Great Leopold.
 You can add toppings such as giant homemade meatballs or house-cured pancetta to any pasta for a fee.
 Vegetarians will be happy to know that a majority of the dishes and sauces contain no meat.
 Sadly, gluten-free and vegan options are lacking beyond salads and some appetizers due to the use of egg and dairy in pasta.

 Patrizi’s wait time and service structure was, if anything. more reminiscent of a traditional restaurant.
 I had my food brought out to me in courses, beginning with the House Salad that came with my meal.
-Now, a house salad is a humble thing, and its ingredients are often be simple.
-However, the execution is very important and telling of a restaurant’s ability to make any salad on its menu.
+Now, a house salad is a humble thing, and its ingredients are often simple.
+However, the execution is very important and tells of a restaurant’s ability to make any salad on its menu.
 It’s often included on the menu as an afterthought, and I don’t choose salad much ordering out for this reason.
 That being said, I think this might have been the best salad I have ever eaten.

 Delicious Pasta and Other Forms of Bread